DiamondLightSource/pythonSoftIOC/docs/softioc.rst

     This loads the specified EPICS database into the IOC with any given substitutions.
-Note that this function is not normally called directly, instead :mod:`softioc.builder` and its :func:`LoadDatabase` method is normally used to create and load the EPICS database on the fly.
+Note that this function is not normally called directly, instead :mod:`softioc.builder` and its :func:`~softioc.builder.LoadDatabase`
+    method is normally used to create and load the EPICS database on the fly.

     However, if required, an existing EPICS database can be loaded explicitly using this method.
 Note that :func:`dbLoadDatabase` cannot be called after